Streaked Barwing

 Spotted

-The Streaked Barwing is a distinctive babbler found in the high-altitude forests of the eastern Himalayas and China.
-It is characterized by its heavily streaked plumage on the head and breast, along with barred wings and tail.
+The Spectacled Barwing is a distinctive babbler found in the montane forests of mainland Southeast Asia.
+It is recognized by its prominent white eye-ring, which gives it a 'spectacled' appearance, and fine barring on its wings and tail.

 Where to spot

-Ranges from the eastern Himalayas (northeastern India, Bhutan) through parts of northern Myanmar and southern China.
-Inhabits dense montane evergreen forests, particularly rhododendron and bamboo thickets, at high elevations.
+Found in mountainous regions of mainland Southeast Asia, including parts of Myanmar, Thailand, Laos, and Vietnam.
+Inhabits dense montane evergreen forests, particularly in rhododendron and bamboo thickets, at mid to high elevations.

 How to spot